jarto/lockbox2/readme-64bit.txt

 1. Changes in asm code

 The original LockBox had 32 bit asm-code, which prevented it from being compiled on 64 bit FPC.
-I wrote pascal versions of those.
-All the old asm code is still used with 32 bit cpus.
+I and Arthur Pijpers wrote pascal versions of those.
+All the old asm code is still used with 32 bit Delphi.
 Sebastian Zierer also wrote new assembly code for 64 bit Delphi.

 If you try to compile LockBox2 on other non-intel platforms that FPC supports, use {$DEFINE NO_ASSEMBLY} to use the pascal code.